Summer Lost: Web series to explore summer slide

 The Campaign for Grade-Level Reading has a goal of at least doubling the number of children from low-income families reading proficiently by the end of 3rd grade in at least a dozen states by the year 2020.

 The Notebook is tracking the progress of this initiative throughout the summer with a grant from the Samuel L. Fels Fund.
 “Summer lost: Stopping the slide” is planned as a multi-media series to run weekly through August, highlighting a theme or program relating to this initiative.
-To submit an idea, contact Dorian Geiger.
-He can also be found on Twitter.
+Subscribe to the Notebook’s YouTube & Vimeo channels to see all of the Summer Lost episodes.
+Follow Dorian Geiger on Twitter.